milkyway8/Front_End_Bootcamp/bootcamp_notes/week2.md

 }
 ```
 ___
-**step 8.**
+_**STEP 8.**_

-Header and Footer take the whole horizontal size because they are not delimited any more from page (parent).
+**Header and Footer take the whole horizontal size because they are not delimited any more from page (parent).
 While page keeps after the floating elements, sidebar and content.

-tip: floatings respect content thats why we can see parent's name, called Page.
+tip:** floatings respect content thats why we can see parent's name, called Page.

 ```
 <body>